 But if you’re visiting for the first time and looking for the best things to do in Ho Chi Minh City and its most delicious food, then you’ve come to the right place.

 GUIDE TABLE OF CONTENTS

-SAIGON AT A GLANCE
+HO CHI MINH CITY AT A GLANCE

-Formerly known as Saigon, it was merged with surrounding Gia Định Province in 1976 and renamed Ho Chi Minh City in honor of the communist revolutionary leader credited for uniting the country at the end of the Vietnam War.
+Formerly known as Saigon, it was merged with surrounding Gia Dinh Province in 1976 and renamed Ho Chi Minh City in honor of the communist revolutionary leader credited for uniting the country at the end of the Vietnam War.